+Email: Email:

-19. Except as herein otherwise provided to the contrary, this agreement shall be binding upon and inure to the benefit of the parties signatory hereto, their heirs, personal representatives, guardians and successors and assigns.
+Except as herein otherwise provided to the contrary, this Contract is binding upon and inures to the benefit of each parties' signatory hereto, their heir personal representatives, guardians and successors and assigns.

-- 20. No party shall assign or transfer any rights under or interest in (including, but without limitation, monies that may become due or monies that are due) under this Contract without the written consent of the other.
-Unless specifically stated to the contrary in any written consent to an assignment, no assignment will release or discharge the assignor from any duty or responsibility under this Contract. - 21.
-Nothing under this Contract shall be construed to give any rights or benefits in this Contract to anyone other than the parties hereto, and all duties and responsibilities undertaken pursuant to this Contract will be for the sole and exclusive benefit of the parties hereto and not for the benefit of any other party.
-Notwithstanding the foregoing, Nicholls Auction Marketing Group, Inc. a Virginia corporation ("Auctioneer") shall be deemed a third party beneficiary of this Contract and entitled to enforce the provisions of this Contract against the parties hereto.
-Auctioneer shall have no liability hereunder to either Purchaser or Seller, except in the event of intentional misconduct or gross negligence with respect to the deposit, in which case Auctioneer's liability shall be limited to the deposit amount.
-All Property is to be sold at the auction in "AS-IS, WHERE IS" condition.
-Seller or Purchaser shall indemnify and hold harmless Auctioneer and its employees, affiliates, subcontractors, and independent contractors, from any claims, actions, causes of action, demands, rights, damages, losses, or costs that may result or occur due to the breach of any covenant, warranty or representation made by Seller or Purchaser in this agreement or any misrepresentation by Seller or Purchaser which adversely affects the Property. - 22.
-This Contract supersedes any and all other understandings or agreements between the parties, either oral or in writing, with respect to the subject matter hereof.
+No party shall assign or transfer any rights under or interest in (including, but without limitation, monies that may become due or monies that are du under this Contract without the prior written consent of the other.
+Unless specifically stated to the contrary in any written consent to an assignment, assignment will release or discharge the assignor from any duty or responsibility under this Contract.

+Nothing under this Contract shall be construed to give any rights or benefits in this Contract to anyone other than the parties hereto, and all duties ar responsibilities undertaken pursuant to this Contract will be for the sole and exclusive benefit of the parties hereto and not for the benefit of any other par Notwithstanding the foregoing, Nicholls Auction Marketing Group, Inc., a Virginia corporation ("Auctioneer") shall be deemed a third party beneficiary of the Contract and entitled to enforce the provisions of this Contract against the parties hereto.
+Auctioneer shall have no liability hereunder to either Purchas or Seller, except in the event of intentional misconduct or gross negligence with respect to the Deposit, in which case Auctioneer's liability shall be limit to the Deposit amount.

+23. This Contract supersedes any and all other understandings or agreements between the parties, either oral or in writing, with respect to the subject mathereof.

+Any copy of this Contract, either by facsimile or duplicated via any electronic Contract may be executed in counterparts. c means, shall have the same force and effect of the original document.
+Thi

-23. The parties hereto declare and acknowledge that each has read and fully understands the terms set forth in this Contract.
+25. The parties hereto declare and acknowledge that each has read and fully und derstands the terms set forth in this Contract.

 WITNESS the following signatures and seals:

-SELLER: PURCHASER:
+PURCHASER: SELLER:

 (SEAL), indiv.
 (SEAL), indiv.

 NAME NAME

 (SEAL), indiv.
 (SEAL), indiv.

 NAME NAME

+(CEAL) india (CEAL) indiv

-(SEAL), indiv.
-(SEAL), indiv.
+NAME (SEAL), indiv.
+NAME (SEAL), indiv.

-NAME NAME

-(SEAL), indiv.
-(SEAL), indiv.
+NAME (SEAL), indiv.
+NAME (SEAL), indiv.

-NAME - (NAME

-(Entity Name) (Entity Name)
+ENTITY: ENTITY:

-By: (SEAL) By: (SEAL)
+By: By:

+Title: Title:

+Phone:

+E-Mail: E-Mail:

+PURCHASER'S CLOSING AGENT/ATTORNEY: SELLER'S CLOSING AGENT/ATTORNEY:

 Name: Name:

-Title: Title:

-Closing Information Closing Information
+Phone: Phone: